asmitadhungana/ice-dex-workshop/README.md

 :wave: Welcome to the public repository of ICE-DEX workshop!</br>
 This branch contains the complete code for the project: ICE-DEX.
 In the project, you'll create your custom ERC20 token and deploy a dedicated exchange for it in ICE-testet.
-Please go through the given tasks and complete them in a sequential order in order to do so...
+Please go through the given tasks and complete them in a sequential order.

+## Task 1: Install the dependencies
+Clone the repository in your local device and in the root folder, run the following command to install all the project dependencies:
+`npm install`

-## Task 1: Add your (own) accounts for deploying contracts
+## Task 2: Add your (own) accounts for deploying contracts
 Create a new file called ***.env*** in the root directory and perform *one* of the following tasks as per your preference:
 * Use the provided accounts pre-funded with ICZ (testnet currency of ICE: Frost Network) to deploy and interact with the contracts in Frost:
     * Copy the contents of [.env.example](.env.example) file